1. Home

 The overall success of each project is the project manager’s top priority.
 Projects that go wildly over-budget are not considered successes, even if delivered on time and according to client specifications.

-The Project Settings page in Avaza is instrumental for project managers who want to bill, budget and provide project collaborators access to projects.
-Project settings can be accessed by users assigned Admin, Finance Manager or Project Manager roles.
+Project Settings in Avaza is instrumental for project managers who want to bill, budget and provide project collaborators access to projects.
+Project Settings can be accessed by users assigned Admin, Finance Manager, Portfolio Manager or Project Manager roles.

 Timesheet Categories

-Essential when you’re tracking time against your projects, timesheet categories you set up here will be available for users to select when entering a timesheet.
+Essentially when you’re tracking time against your projects, the timesheet categories you set up here will be available for users to select when entering a timesheet.
 This is also where you specify which categories of work are billable or non-billable for invoicing purposes.

 Various useful reports are available to help you understand the types of work your team is performing (e.g. Timesheet Summary Report & Timesheet Details Report).